sektorial/ecg-monitor/README.md

 - execute `npm start` in terminal from `ecg-monitor-ui` subproject

 From time to time NPM development server might start running in background.
-Use next commadns for Windows to kill the process:
+Use next commands in Windows to kill the process:

 ```commandline
 netstat -ano | findstr :3000